Cub Scouts always enjoy a fun camp out! As den leaders, this is a wonderful opportunity to complete some rank adventure requirements.

 Webelos and Arrows of Light can easily do requirement 2 of the Build My Own Hero adventure by describing how citizens can be heroes in their communities.

-We all know that busy boys are less likely to get into trouble! 🙂 I love having quick and simple activities ready to implement at a moment’s notice.
+We all know that busy kids are less likely to get into trouble! 🙂 I love having quick and simple activities ready to implement at a moment's notice.

 Webelos & Arrows of Light: Webelos & AOL Requirements to Complete without Equipment

 Let me know if reference materials such as these are helpful to you.

 Yours in Scouting,